Tambaram: Climate

-Water Bodies
+Water bodies

-Some of the notable lakes in the city are Chitlapakkam Lake, Pallavaram Lake (locally known as Periya eri), Thiruneermalai Lake, Thirupananthal Lake, Peerkankaranai Lake, and Perungalathur Lake.
+Some of the notable lakes in and around the suburb are Chitlapakkam Lake, Pallavaram Lake (locally known as Periya eri), Thiruneermalai Lake, Thirupananthal Lake, Peerkankaranai Lake, and Perungalathur Lake.

-Governance
+Government and politics

+Local government

-Tambaram City is governed by the Tambaram City Municipal Corporation, which was established on November 3, 2021.
+Tambaram is governed by the Tambaram City Municipal Corporation, which was established on November 3, 2021.
+The executive authority is vested in Corporation Commissioner.

-Administration Divisions

-When Tambaram City Municipal Corporation was established, it consisted of 70 wards under 5 zones.

-Executive Branch

-The executive authority in Tambaram City Municipal Corporation is vested in Corporation Commissioner.
-The current Corporation Commissioner is M. Elangovan, who has held the position since November 3, 2021.

-Legislative Branch

-The legislative branch of Tambaram City Municipal Corporation consists of a council of elected councillors from each ward.
-The Legislative body is presided over by the Mayor who is indirectly elected by the councillors.
-The Mayor is the head of the municipal corporation, but the role is largely ceremonial as executive powers are vested in the Corporation Commissioner.
-The office of the Mayor combines a functional role of chairing the Corporation meeting as well as a ceremonial role associated with being the First Citizen of the city.
-Deputy Mayor is appointed by the Mayor for a five-year term.
+The council of Tambaram City Municipal Corporation consists of elected councillors from each ward.
+The council is presided over by the mayor who is indirectly elected by the councillors.
+The mayor is the head of the city government, but the role is largely ceremonial as executive powers are vested in the corporation commissioner.
+The office of the mayor combines a functional role of chairing the city government meeting as well as a ceremonial role associated with being the First Citizen of the city.
+Deputy mayor is appointed by the mayor for a five-year term.

+Administration divisions

+When Tambaram City Municipal Corporation was established on 3 November 2021, it consisted of 70 wards under 5 zones.

+Current administration

-At the present, the corporation is governed by Secular Progressive Alliance which collectively holds 53 out of 70 seats in the council.
+At the present, the corporation is governed by Secular Progressive Alliance which collectively holds 54 out of 70 seats in the council.
 The opposition is led by All India Anna Dravida Munnetra Kazhagam which holds 9 seats in the council.
-The current Mayor is Vasanthakumari Kamalakannan, who assumed the position on 4 March 2022.
-The current Deputy Mayor is G Kamaraj, who assumed the position on 4 March 2022.
+The current mayor is Vasanthakumari Kamalakannan, who assumed the position on 4 March 2022.
+The current deputy mayor is G Kamaraj, who assumed the position on 4 March 2022.

-Law and order
+Law enforcement

+On 1 January 2021, the Tambaram Police Commissionerate was established as the city police administration of the City of Tambaram.

 In September 2021, the government revealed its plans of reforming the Greater Chennai City Police and setting up two new commissionerates in Tambaram and Avadi.
-Subsequently, Additional Director Generals of Police (ADGPs) M. Ravi was deputed as special officers to form the Commissionerates.
-The new Police Commissionerates in Tambaram was formally inaugurated by the Chief Minister M. K. Stalin on 1 January 2022.
+Subsequently, Director General of Police (DGP) M. Ravi was deputed as special officer to form the Commissionerate.
+The new Police Commissionerate in Tambaram was formally inaugurated by the Chief Minister M. K. Stalin on 1 January 2022.
+Additional Director General of Police (ADGP) Amalraj IPS took over charge as Commissioner of Police of Tambaram City Police.

+Jurisdiction and structure

-The Tambaram police commissionerate will function with two police districts— Tambaram and Pallikaranai, comprising 20 police stations.
+The Tambaram police commissionerate functions with two police districts—Tambaram and Pallikaranai, comprising 20 police stations.
 For ease of administration, Somangalam and Manimangalam police stations from Kancheepuram district along with Otteri, Guduvanchery, Maraimalai Nagar, Thalambur and Kelambakkam police stations from Chengalpattu district have been attached to the Tambaram Police Commissionerate.

-Urban Planning
+Urban planning

-The Chennai Metropolitan Development Authority (CMDA) is the nodal agency responsible for planning and development of the city.
-It is responsible for all the three Municipal Corporation in the Chennai Metropolitan Area— Tambaram City Municipal Corporation, Avadi Municipal Corporation and Greater Chennai Corporation.
+The Chennai Metropolitan Development Authority (CMDA) is the nodal agency responsible for planning and development of Tambaram.
+It is responsible for all the three Municipal Corporation in the Chennai Metropolitan Area—Tambaram City Municipal Corporation, Avadi Municipal Corporation, Greater Chennai Corporation and Kancheepuram City Municipal Corporation.